 - Southwest Burritos – beans, rice, corn, pico, and salsa

-Again, this doesn’t have to complicated.
+Again, this doesn’t have to be complicated.
 Try to pick meals that use similar ingredients to ensure you use them all up which saves on waste as well as money.

 If you’re making Bean & Rice Bowls, then also plan to make Southwest Burritos for lunches.
 Plan to serve salad a few times during the week so you can use up the lettuce before it goes bad.